bpi/bhq_translation/chatter.md

 ==================

 ### Stimulus planning
-The lists below are the sounds used in the English version of BrainHQ.
+First adapt [this document](chatter.csv).
+These are the sounds used in the English version of BrainHQ.
 You will need to produce an equivalent set in your language.
 Once you have generated a potential list of stimuli to record, please send it to Posit Science for review.
 Once accepted by Posit recordings can then be made.

+Feel free to make the change the names to ones more appropriate for your local.

+You can ignore the column ‘base Type’ -- it is a key used in the software and does not need to be translated.

-### Four sets of recordings required.
+### Three sets of recordings required - two femails, one male.
-We require four different voices, preferably 2 male and 2 female .
+Voice actor 1 [FEMALE]-- do all lines for speaker 1 Voice actor 2 [MALE] -- do all lines for speaker 2 Voice actor 3 [FEMALE-- do all lines for speaker 3

+### Text keys
+These two text keys are also needed.
+You have already translated them.

+    aud_chatter_who_blank
+    aud_chatter_which_is_true_of_blank

-### Stimuli
+### Recordings
-First adapt [this document](chatter.csv), translating directly where possible and making changes to the spec where necessary (for example, if it is not possible to specify gender in a confirmation).

-Recordings should have similar rate and intonation patterns so that they sound reasonably natural when concatenated.
-A good approach is to have each speaker listen to a few appropriate productions of a model speaker and produce sentences as if in response to these sounds.
+The sentences should be able to be joined together with the other speakers to sound like a natural conversation.
+You might want to show your voice actors the English version first so they get an idea of the tone they should use when recording the sentences.